magnusdv/forrel/README.md

 **Marker simulation**

 Now let us simulate the genotypes of 100 independent SNPs for the brothers.
-Each sNP has alleles 1 and 2, with equal frequencies by default.
+Each SNP has alleles 1 and 2, with equal frequencies by default.
 This is an example of *unconditional* simulation, since we don’t give any genotypes to condition on.
 Unconditional simulation is performed by simple *gene dropping*, i.e., by drawing random alleles